A Road Less Travelled

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

-Join Liz and fellow travellers for a welcome briefing, followed by a special welcome dinner.
+Join Iain and fellow travellers for a welcome briefing, followed by dinner.

-Following a morning talk by Liz, walk to the National History Museum for a guided tour.
-Founded in 1919, the museum displays a unique archaeological and ethnographical collection of 400,000 objects and presents the history and culture of Armenia from Palaeolith to the present day.
+Following a morning talk by Iain, walk to the National History Museum for a guided tour.
+Founded in 1919, the museum displays a unique archaeological and ethnographical collection of 400,000 objects, and presents the history and culture of Armenia from the Palaeolith period to the present day.

 After lunch, visit the Matenadaran, a rich repository of medieval manuscripts.
 Continue to the Yerevan Cascade, with multiple levels including exhibition halls comprising the impressive Cafesjian Collection of international sculpture.

-In the evening, enjoy an optional concert at the Armenian National Opera & Ballet Theatre.
+The evening is at leisure with an opportunity to enjoy an optional concert at the Armenian National Opera & Ballet Theatre (not included in tour price).

-This morning, drive to the Armenian Genocide Memorial Complex overlooking the city.
-Visit the impressive museum directly built into the side of a hill in 1995 to commemorate the 80th anniversary of the genocide.
+This morning, explore the Armenian Genocide Memorial Complex overlooking the city.
+Visit the impressive museum built into the side of a hill in 1995 to commemorate the 80th anniversary of the genocide.

 Continue to the National Art Gallery for a guided tour of the collection.
 Located on Republic Square, the gallery houses a significant collection of Armenian, Russian and Western European art and is considered the country’s major art gallery.

-This remainder of the afternoon is free time to explore the Vernissage open air flea market, displaying a large range of traditional Armenian handicrafts, souvenirs and artworks.
+Then, discover the Martiros Saryan House Museum, presenting the life and works of one of Armenia’s most beloved painters.
+The remainder of the afternoon is free to explore the Vernissage open-air flea market, displaying a large range of traditional Armenian handicrafts, souvenirs and artworks.

-In the evening, enjoy an evening reception at the Sergey Parajanov Museum in a traditional Caucasian-style noble house, with a unique collection of lively and diverse art forms created by Soviet Armenian film director and artist Sergey Parajanov.
+In the evening, enjoy a reception at the Sergey Parajanov Museum, housed in a traditional Caucasian-style noble house, with a unique collection of lively and diverse art forms created by Soviet-Armenian film director and artist Sergey Parajanov.

-Enjoy a morning visit to the Geghard Cave Monastery, built into towering basalt cliffs and founded in 4th century by Gregory the Illuminator.
+This morning, explore the Geghard Cave Monastery, built into towering basalt cliffs and founded in the 4th century by Gregory the Illuminator.
 Continue to the nearby 1st century Hellenistic Garni Temple, Armenia’s only surviving pagan temple.

 Return to Yerevan in the late afternoon.

-Depart Yerevan and drive to Khor Virap monastery, where Saint Gregory the Illuminator was imprisoned.
-Saint Gregory was responsible for Armenia becoming the first Christian nation in 301.
+Depart Yerevan and transfer to Khor Virap monastery, where Saint Gregory the Illuminator was imprisoned.
+Saint Gregory was responsible for Armenia becoming the first Christian nation in 301 AD.
 Visit the monastery and enjoy the view to Armenia’s beloved Mt Ararat, located in Turkey.

 Continue to the Dvin archaeological site, once a large commercial city and the capital of early medieval Armenia.